 - Relinquish custody rights

 - Provide suitable alternate housing for the petitioner

 Individuals who violate the terms of a protective order against them may be charged with contempt and face the following penalties:

 - Bond of at least $2,500

 If you have been charged with a domestic violence offense, whether domestic assault or violating a protective order, do not hesitate to take legal action in your defense immediately.
 You could be facing a permanent revocation of your firearm rights and months behind bars, among other penalties.
-An experience and tenacious advocate like Nashville domestic violence attorney Amanda J. Gentry can help you stand your ground and argue for mitigated or even dismissed charges, such as through judicial diversion.
+Experienced and tenacious advocates like Nashville domestic violence attorney Amanda J. Gentry and her team can help you stand your ground and argue for mitigated or even dismissed charges, such as through judicial diversion.

 “I recommend her when you have a tough case.”

 Meet Our AttorneyDefending Your Rights

 Our Firm is Here to Protect Your Rights Types of Criminal Law Cases We Handle